Travel Card Program

 Learn more about the UA Travel Card available to employees:

 The travel card is used for travel related expenditures incurred for the purposes of conducting UA business.
 Cardholders can use their card as needed during travel and use the SAP Concur mobile app to upload receipts as they go.
+Charters must be approved by procurement and are not allowed on university credit cards.

 The travel card is not and does not replace a ProCard.
 Cardholders should adhere to their department’s normal procurement processes for non-travel purchases.
 Non-cardholders should work with their department if they need monetary support before or during travel.